Hemoglobin: Diagnostic uses

 Hemoglobin mass can be measured in humans using the non-radioactive, carbon monoxide (CO) rebreathing technique that has been used for more than 100 years.
 With this technique, a small volume of pure CO gas is inhaled and rebreathed for a few minutes.
 During rebreathing, CO binds to hemoglobin present in red blood cells.
 Based on the increase in blood CO after the rebreathing period, the hemoglobin mass can be determined through the dilution principle.
-Although CO gas in large volumes is toxic to humans, the volume of CO used to assess blood volumes corresponds to what would be inhaled when smoking a cigarette.
-While researchers typically use custom-made rebreathing circuits, the Detalo Performance from Detalo Health has automated the procedure and made the measurement available to a larger group of users.

 Long-term control of blood sugar concentration can be measured by the concentration of Hb A1c.
 Measuring it directly would require many samples because blood sugar levels vary widely through the day.
 Hb A1c is the product of the irreversible reaction of hemoglobin A with glucose.
 A higher glucose concentration results in more Hb A1c.
-Because the reaction is slow, the Hb A1c proportion represents glucose level in blood averaged over the half-life of red blood cells, is typically ~120 days.
+Because the reaction is slow, the Hb A1c proportion represents glucose level in blood averaged over the half-life of red blood cells, is typically about 120 days.
 An Hb A1c proportion of 6.0% or less show good long-term glucose control, while values above 7.0% are elevated.
 This test is especially useful for diabetics.